a-kramer/mcmc_clib/ms_win64.md

 [bash](http://www.gnu.org/software/bash/)).

-When you have compiled those libraries following the instructions in the INSTALL files, change into the man folder of our software and run the ```make -B``` command to recompile everything.
+When you have compiled those libraries following the instructions in the INSTALL files, change into the main folder of our software and run the ```make -B``` command to recompile everything.

 If the compilation process returns no errors you can now run the test